-All applicants to the graduate program must have a Bachelor's degree in Physics, Astronomy, or a related area upon their arrival, and a minimum Junior-Senior GPA of 3.0.
-The graduate admission FAQ describes the typical GRE and TOEFL scores that are required for admission.
-Be sure to read the for admission to the Graduate School before preparing your application.
-To begin the application process, go to the admissions site for the Graduate School.
-Complete the on-line application form for the Ph.D. program of the Dept of Astronomy and Astrophysics at the University Park campus of Penn State University.
+Admission to the Penn State Astronomy and Astrophysics graduate program is highly selective.
+Typical successful applicants have a high junior-senior GPA (above 3.0 on a standard U.S. 4-point-scale), research experience, and strong letters of recommendation from those who can attest to their academic and research abilities.
+All applicants to the graduate program must have a Bachelor's degree upon their arrival.
+Bachelor's degrees from non-traditional program backgrounds may be considered for admission, as discussed in our graduate admissions FAQ.
+Be sure to read our graduate admissions FAQ and the requirements for admission to The Graduate School before preparing your application.
+To begin the application process, go to the admissions site for The Graduate School.
+Complete the on-line application form for the Ph.D. program of the Dept. of Astronomy and Astrophysics at the University Park campus of Penn State University.
 This form will ask you for:

-- scores from the TOEFL (Test Of English as a Foreign Language) examination for international students (with the exceptions noted below).
+- Scores from the TOEFL (Test Of English as a Foreign Language) examination for international students (with exceptions noted below).
 A score of at least 620 on the paper test, 260 on the computer based test, or 105 on the internet-based (iBT) test are viewed most favorably, but a lower score does not exclude consideration.
 In addition, Penn State University also requires a minimum of 19 points on the new speaking portion of the iBT test.
 Applicants with iBT speaking scores between 15 and 18 may still be considered for provisional admission.
 Provisional admission requires an institutional test of English proficiency upon first enrollment and, if necessary, remedial course work.
 The minimum composite score for the IELTS is 6.5.
-Students who have received a baccalaureate or a masters degree from a college/university/institution in Australia, Belize, British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Republic of Ireland, Liberia, New Zealand, Northern Ireland, Scotland, the United States or Wales are excepted from this requirement.
+Please review the list of "Exemptions from English Proficiency Testing" on this page to determine whether your baccalaureate or graduate degree was earned from an institution located in a country that would exempt you from this requirement.

 The application fee is $65.
-If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions, Kevin Luhman.
+If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions at firstname.lastname@example.org.
 Please include your CV.